uwcsc/Unix-101/README.md

 If `rmdir` doesn't error, when you type in `ls` you should not see `my-folder`.

+> :boom: :bangbang: `rm` is NOT undoable.
+This ain't windows with a recycle bin.
+Be careful and *always* double check what you're about to rm.
+You can do things like `rm /` (remember `/` is the root directory, so you could delete your entire hard drive by accident) and it's undoable!

 ### Installing a command/program/package (apt, apt-get, brew) :construction_worker:

 On Ubuntu, or similar linux distributions, to install a package or command, we use the command `apt`.
 This is Ubuntu's *Advanced Packaging Tool*.